 But if you have the free version of Discord, you’ll find that can have issues, like having an invalid Discord invite, or more commonly coming across issues when uploading files.
 It has an 8MB file size limit which can be a major issue for regular users.
-Read on to find out how to bypass this pesky problem.
+You can get past this if you simply bypass the maximum file size limit, which Read on to find out how to bypass this pesky problem.

 How to Bypass the Discord File Size Limit

 The first method of bypassing the Discord file size limit is relatively simple and a standard for those that love this social media platform and want to support it.
 If you’re looking for a completely free way of doing this, then you may want to skip this one.
 But if you’re using Discord on a regular basis, then it could be worth looking at getting a Nitro subscription.

 1. Upgrade to Nitro